 After General Garfield spoke, 5,000 people decorated the graves of over 20,000 soldiers laid to rest in the historic cemetery in Washington, D.C.
 The origin of the holiday is often contested, however, because many communities adopted a similar tradition.
 In 1966, President Lyndon Johnson declared Waterloo, New York the birthplace of Memorial Day because the entire community recognized the holiday annually beginning on May 5, 1866 — two years earlier than Garfield’s Decoration Day.

-Now, Memorial Day is celebrated throughout the country with a ceremony at Arlington National Cemetery with a speech given by the President or Vice-President and flags placed at every one of the 300,000 soldiers’ graves.
+Today, Memorial Day is celebrated throughout the country with a ceremony at Arlington National Cemetery with a speech given by the president or vice-president and flags are placed at every one of the 300,000 soldiers’ graves.

 Scroll through the slideshow below to see some of the most famous memorials in the U.S.

 The Jefferson Memorial is dedicated to American founding father Thomas Jefferson.
 Inside of the domed building is a bronze statue of Jefferson and excerpts of the original Declaration of Independence, which he wrote.